GreyNoise-Intelligence/greynoise-splunk-soar-playbooks/README.md

 - Go to Apps > GreyNoise > Configure New Asset
 - Set:
   - `api_key`: Your GreyNoise enterprise API key
-  - `base_url`: Optional, only if using a custom endpoint

 **Firewall/Security Asset (e.g., Zscaler, Fortigate)**
 - Determine whether the asset supports blocking one IP or multiple IPs.